maybebyte/anthesis/articles/toriel/self-host-guide.md

 1. [Retropie](https://retropie.org.uk/) is great for those interested in retro gaming.
 I grew up with many of the games it supports so it caters to my nostalgia.
 The experience gets even better with multi-pass shaders, a good case (the Argon ONE is what I use), and a good audio system.
+Note that I run RetroPie on top of [DietPi](https://dietpi.com/), as it provides optimized software and a small footprint.
 1. [MPD](https://www.musicpd.org/), so I can play music on the speakers without toil.
 1. [Kodi](https://kodi.tv/), for my boyfriend.